fshowalter/movielog-archive/reviews/friday-the-13th-the-final-chapter-1984.md

 :pull_quote: "Now, _Friday the 13th: The Final Chapter_ isn’t going to convert anyone who disliked the first three films.
 But genre fans will appreciate the better-than-average performances and creative kills."
 ---

-Now, I know what you’re thinking: _How can he give a piece of trash like this three stars?_
+Now, I know what some of you are thinking: _How can he give a piece of trash like this three stars?_

 Hear me out.